The Storage Resource Center: Find the Answers to All Your Self Storage Questions

 An even bigger plus, both of our storage facilities are located along major Minnesota highways.
 This provides on-the-way access to many fishing and camping destinations for those residing in the surrounding communities of Cannon Falls, Northfield, Vermillion, Stanton, Castle Rock, and the South Metro.

-Randolph Storage, just off the Highway 56 corridor, offers indoor and outdoor self-storage options.
+Randolph Storage, just off the Highway 56 corridor, offers indoor self-storage and outdoor parking options.
 Our gated, well-lit, and video surveillanced facility provides secure outside parking for cars, trucks, boats, pontoons, campers, and RVs.
 All of our outdoor parking units reside in our fenced facility, with spaces ranging in size from 10’ x 20’ up to 10’ x 40’.
-Not far from the Twin Cities Metro area, we provide ideal outdoor storage for boats and pontoons that have been properly winterized.
+Not far from the Twin Cities Metro area, we provide ideal outdoor parking storage for boats and pontoons that have been properly winterized.

 For enhanced storage, we maintain large indoor units with sizes from 10’ x 20’ up to 12’ x 40’ each featuring a 9’ wide by 8’ tall overhead door with additional driveway space* for easy access.